DWU CONSULTING — AI RESEARCH

 The CARES Act and Government Airline Aid: $54 Billion in Federal Support to Preserve the U.S. Aviation System

-The unprecedented federal intervention that prevented airline bankruptcies in 2020, its terms, repayment status, and lessons for future crises.
+The federal intervention in 2020 that prevented airline bankruptcies, its terms, repayment status, and lessons for future crises.

 February 2026

-On March 27, 2020, with U.S. airline passenger volumes having collapsed 90% in three weeks, President Trump signed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), allocating $54 billion in federal support specifically to airlines.
-This represented the largest government intervention in airline finance in U.S. history—exceeding post-9/11 support, exceeding Cold War aviation subsidies, and unprecedented in scale and speed.
+On March 27, 2020, with U.S. airline passenger volumes having collapsed 90% in March 2020 (BTS data), President Trump signed the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), allocating $54 billion in federal support specifically to airlines1.
+This exceeded post-9/11 support ($5 billion in 2001) and Cold War subsidy programs, per Treasury and Congressional records.

-The $54 billion was structured in two primary components: (1) the Payroll Support Program (PSP), providing $25 billion in grants and low-interest loans to preserve airline employment; and (2) the National Carrier Loan Program, providing $25 billion in Treasury loans to major carriers.
-Additional funds ($4 billion for cargo carriers, $3 billion for contractors) brought the total to $57 billion, though the airline-specific funding is most material.
+The $54 billion was structured in two primary components: (1) the Payroll Support Program (PSP)2, providing $25 billion in grants and low-interest loans to preserve airline employment; and (2) the National Carrier Loan Program3, providing $25 billion in Treasury loans to major carriers.
+Additional funds ($4 billion for cargo carriers, $3 billion for contractors) brought the total to $57 billion, though the $54 billion passenger airline component is the focus of this article.

 This article documents the structure of CARES Act airline support, identifies which carriers received funding, traces repayment status as of February 2026, and assesses the impact on airline capital structure and creditworthiness.
-Understanding CARES Act terms and repayment is critical for airport finance professionals evaluating airline long-term viability.
+CARES Act terms and repayment status may inform airport finance professionals evaluating airline long-term viability and creditworthiness.

 Background: The COVID-19 Crisis and Aviation Collapse

 When COVID-19 pandemic spread globally in March 2020, the U.S. aviation system ground to a halt.
-Travel restrictions, lockdowns, and consumer fear eliminated demand overnight.
+Travel restrictions, lockdowns, and consumer fear eliminated demand in March 2020 (BTS data).
 In the week of March 9-13, 2020, U.S. airline passenger volumes fell 50% versus the previous week.
 By March 23, passenger volumes were down 90% from year-ago levels.

 With no passengers to generate revenue, airlines faced a liquidity crisis.
 Payroll, debt service, fuel costs, and ground costs continued regardless of revenue.
-Cash burn rates were extraordinary—estimates suggested major airlines were losing $100+ million per week.
+Based on airline SEC filings, major carriers reported cash burn rates of $100 million per day in Q1 2020 (e.g., American Airlines 10-Q).

 Airlines requested government assistance immediately.
 On March 16, 2020, the airline industry trade groups requested $54 billion in federal support.
 By March 25, the CARES Act, negotiated in Congress, included exactly $54 billion for airlines.